 Each type of diagnostic is configured according to the requirements and intentions of the specific situation:

 - What is being measured?: fixed/benchmarking, variable/situation-specific or both?

 - Who measures whom?: self, other or mutual?

 - Direction of the measurements?: one-way or two-way?

 - How to introduce?: start small and then spread and scale, overview first and then detail, etc?

-At the heart are Business Value Codes or “BVCs” – assessment parameters with progressive scoring statements that capture, manage and drive the meeting of agreed expectations for both tangible and intangible aspects of value creation and waste reduction.
+At the heart are Value Codes or “VCs” – assessment parameters with progressive scoring statements that capture, manage and drive the meeting of agreed expectations for both tangible and intangible aspects of value creation and waste reduction.

 Fully configurable to reflect purpose, context and any domain-specific detail, these can be written with NIP’s guidance on content and format, or selected and adapted from NIP’s extensive libraries.

-Where desirable (e.g. for consistency and benchmarking, the same template or structure of BVCs may be used, but diagnostics typically vary greatly by purpose or “mode”, e.g.:
+Where desirable (e.g. for consistency and benchmarking, the same template or structure of VCs may be used, but diagnostics typically vary greatly by purpose or “mode”, e.g.: